SilverShades02/android_manifest-1/README.md

    # Install Repo in the created directory
    # Use a real name/email combination, if you intend to submit patches
    $ repo init -u https://github.com/LLuvia-OS/android_manifest -b 3.0

+   # To sync lluvia repo
+   $ repofastsync (This command is equivalent to "repo sync -c -f --force-sync --optimized-fetch --no-tags --no-clone-bundle --prune -j8")
    ```

 ## Building and Support ##